sst/guide/_examples/how-to-create-a-rest-api-with-serverless.md

 ## Cleaning up

-Finally, you can remove the resources created in this tutorial using the following command.
+Finally, you can remove the resources created in this example using the following command.

 ``` bash
 $ npx sst remove